WAWH logo

 Eligibility

-• Applicants must be current members of WAWH when they submit their application (current WAWH board members are not eligible to apply).
+• current WAWH board members are not eligible to apply.

-• The publication must be in English and have been published within the two years prior to the award year.
+• The publication must be in English and have a publication date within the two years (2023 or 2024) prior to the award year.

-• A published item can only be submitted once.
+• A published item may only be submitted for consideration once (no resubmissions in subsequent years).

 Submission Requirements